datacris/test-panopen-front/README.md

-# PanOpen - Demo Courses
+# PanOpen - Demo Courses - FRONTEND

 This is a Front End app for Demo Courses